neilk/octopress-flickr/README.md

 This plugin caches API results and generated HTML in a `.flickr-cache` directory in your Octopress root.
 Usually this is exactly what you want, because after the first time downloading info, regenerating your blog will be very quick.
-But, in case the information about those photos changes, to see updated, you need to remove those cache files and then `rake regenerate`.
+But, in case the information about those photos changes, to see updated, you need to remove those cache files and then `rake generate`.

 At the moment it is not easy to remove the caches for some photos or sets and not others.
 So it's all or nothing.